Best Gas Masks | Tested & Expert Reviewed

 In the military, I trained extensively at chemical defense facilities and tried dozens of masks to learn what makes them reliable, comfortable, and effective.
-I taught classes on gas masks, running thousands of military personnel through CS gas chambers to demonstrate fit and effectiveness.
-I traveled the globe and worked with international CBRN teams, putting masks to their limits in a variety of conditions and environments.
+I traveled the globe and worked with international CBRN teams, putting gas masks to their limits in a variety of conditions and environments.

 My top recommendation is for the MIRA CM-6M, a bromobutyl rubber mask that’ll tackle most CBRN threats at a reasonable price.

-If you are looking for a less expensive mask that’ll work for most tasks, I suggest the 3M 6800 for it’s affordabilty, but also its functional dependability.
-I also share an upgrade option that the military uses as the best-in-class gas mask.
+If you are looking for a less expensive mask that’ll work for most tasks, I suggest the 3M 6800 for its affordability and also its dependability.
+I also share upgrade and surplus options that have both been proven in the military.

 Contents (Jump to a Section)